-Governance8 is highly relevant for Deutsche Hypo, as it is to all institutions in the banking industry.
-Corporate governance weaknesses can lead to a deterioration in a bank's credit quality, while governance strengths can benefit a bank's credit profile.
-Governance risks are largely internal rather than externally driven.
+Governance9 is highly relevant for Deutsche Hypo, as it is to all institutions in the banking industry.
 Corporate governance remains a key credit consideration and requires ongoing monitoring.
 For Deutsche Hypo, we do not have any particular governance concern.

 Support and structural considerations